ArBITRAL/SG65/README.md

 * This repository contains models, code and tools for AbC developments used in the paper

-1. The two translators are provided in abc2umc and abc2abel, respectively
+** The two translators are provided in abc2umc and abc2abel, respectively

-2. The two execution environments are provided in UMC and ABEL, repspectively
+** The two execution environments are provided in UMC and ABEL, repspectively

-3. The abc specifications can be found in the examples folder.
+** The abc specifications can be found in the examples folder.

-For more updated instructions, please visit https://github.com/ArBITRAL/SG65
+* In our approach, we start from abc specifications

+abc2umc generates the umc model for formal verification

+abc2abel generates erlang modules for actual executions

+# Requirements

+In order to compile:

+Erlang/OTP >= 20
+m4 macro